ucl-comp0035/coursework-1-zzoeys/README_cw2.md

 Accessibilty of testing using selenium axe [https://pypi.org/project/axe-selenium-python-dev/] The code is in the file test_accessibility, however, it cannot be run as geckodriver has to be installed on Firefox [https://www.guru99.com/gecko-marionette-driver-selenium.html] When the webpage has been launched, this will be added

-To ensure code quality, standard conventions for Python from PEP8, PEP257 were used

 Process of checking for bugs in the project development stage https://www.mitchlacey.com/blog/managing-bugs-in-scrum-and-agile-projects/